 For superblock version 2: a 1-byte field at byte 11th

 SWMR Backward Compatibility Issue

-It was brought to The HDF Group developers’ attention that the SWMR enabled HDF5 Library cannot open some HDF5 files created by HDF5 1.8.
-The issue was reported and documented in JIRA SWMR-79. behavior of the library violates The HDF Group backward compatibility policy that requires any new version of the HDF5 library to read the files created by the previous versions of HDF5.
+It was brought to The HDF Group developers’ attention that the SWMR-enabled HDF5 Library cannot open some HDF5 files created by HDF5 1.8.
+The issue was reported and documented in JIRA SWMR-79.
+This behavior of the library violates The HDF Group backward compatibility policy that requires any new version of the HDF5 library to read files created by previous versions of HDF5.

-Performed investigation showed that the earlier versions of HDF5 1.8 may accidently write garbage to the status_flags field in the superblock.
+The investigation showed that the earlier versions of HDF5 1.8 may accidently write garbage to the status_flags field in the superblock.
 The HDF5 1.10 Library uses values stored in status_flags to verify that a file can be opened for a specified access.
-The issue was fixed in the later versions of HDF5 1.8 and The HDF Group provides the h5clear tool to fix the values stored in the garbled field, but this solution requires user’s interference that is not always possible.
-The HDF Group was asked to provide a solution that would be transparent to the applications.
+The issue was fixed in the later versions of HDF5 1.8, and The HDF Group now provides the h5clear tool to fix the values stored in the garbled field.
+Since this solution requires action by the user that is not always possible, The HDF Group was asked to provide a solution that would be transparent to applications.

 Proposed Change to Address SWMR-79

 We propose to bump the version of the superblock to 3 when the HDF5 library version 1.10 creates a file with the latest format.
 Any other HDF5-based process that opens the file will behave according to semantics described in the RFC: File Locking under SWMR – Semantics, Programming Model, and Implementation.
 The library will ignore values in status_flags when the version of the superblock is less than 3.

-The Current Implementation of Superblock Version
+The Current Implementation of the Superblock Version

 The library determines the superblock version number to use based on whether the file is created with or without the latest format.